saintmalik/blog.saintmalik.me/blog/2023-07-12-managing-secret-in-iac.md

 }
 ```

-That's all for now, I hope you've learned something useful from this blog about secret management in IaC with terraform.
+That's all for now, I hope you've learned something useful from this blog about secret management in IaC with Terraform.

 Till next time ✌️